MycroftAI/documentation/_pages/using-nice-date-and-time-functions-for-your-language.md

 The string '969' is used, and matches the first (and only) list entry. `{x_in_x00}` is nine, so the end result is `'nine hundred'`.

 The result of the hundreds format is `{formatted_hundreds}`, that can be used as a component in other formats.

+In the hundreds format, we are only interested in how to pronounce the first digit of the houndreds, we use the `year_format` to put together the decade, hundreds and thousand formats laster.

 ##### Components in the hundreds format